josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 Immutable Data holds a single value.
 Its size is only limited by the current Test Network/Alpha 2 restrictions or when the network is fully released the amount of SAFE Coin you have.

-Immutable Data has the ability to be encrypted with both asymmetric (Two people, email) and symmetric (one person, private files) encryption as well as leaving it as plaintext (websites).
+Immutable Data can be stored as: asymmetric encryption (Two people, email)  symmetric encryption (one person, private files), and plaintext (websites).

 Immutable Data is retrieved with a Data Map Address.
 A Data Map Address is the 32 length hash of a particular Immutable Data file content.